44 Positive Environmental Success Stories - April 2024

 Photo by Chris Ried / Unsplash

-New Atlas wrote that most printed circuit boards are hard to recycle however, a new experimental circuit board has been created by scientists from the University of Washington.
-Their new circuit boards replaces fibre glass with vitrimer which can be immersed in an organic solvent, causing vitrimer to swell and become gelatinous.
+New Atlas wrote that most printed circuit boards are difficult to recycle, however, a new experimental circuit board has been created by scientists from the University of Washington.
+Their new circuit boards replace fibre glass with vitrimer which can be immersed in an organic solvent, causing vitrimer to swell and become gelatinous.

 aerial view of trees during daytime